LIFE IN HAPPY VALLEY

 The labor shortage that was created by the war changed worker demographics.
 Women of all races and African-American men filled the void left behind by those deployed to the military.

-Working under the direction of the Kellex Corporation, women with mathematics degrees and female undergraduate math students supported the K-25 Project as "calculators," first at the New York offices and later at the plant site.
+Working under the direction of The Kellex Corporation, women with mathematics degrees and female undergraduate math students supported the K-25 Project as "calculators," first at the New York offices and later at the plant site.
 As successive units of the K-25 Building came online, increasing production capacity, these women constantly performed complex calculations for various projected multi-plant performance options.
 Women also served as secretaries, laboratory technicians, medical nurses, chauffeurs, and couriers at the K-25 Plant.
 Women also provided operations support such as leak testing, brazing, and cleanliness control.

 "Construction of the K-25, Y-12, and X-10 plants took place almost simultaneously in 1943.
 Recruiters were sent throughout the region since there was a shortage of workers.
 Machinists, plumbers, and other skilled workers found well-paying jobs.
 For the first time, many East Tennessee women had an opportunity to work outside the home."